1953 Nobel Prize in Literature: Reactions

-The decision to award Winston Churchill the Nobel Prize in Literature have been questioned.
-"Winston Churchill is historical but he belongs only to a little extent to the history of literature" wrote Helmer Lång in his 2001 book about the Nobel Prizes in literature, "It was the defender of democracy, the winner against fascism, that was awarded a Nobel Prize".
+The decision to award Winston Churchill the Nobel Prize in Literature has been questioned.
+"Winston Churchill is historical but he belongs only to a little extent to the history of literature," wrote Helmer Lång in his 2001 book about the Nobel Prizes in literature, "It was the defender of democracy, the winner against fascism, that was awarded a Nobel Prize".
 Lång said that "for once it was also a master of eloquence that was awarded", that it was Churchill's speeches during World War II and his recently completed non-fiction work The Second World War that got him the prize.

-Churchill himself said: "I think it a very great honor to receive from the Swedish Academy of Literature this distinction gained among all the other writers of the world."
-But according to his private secretary Anthony Montague Browne Churchill was disappointed that he had not been awarded the Nobel Peace Prize: “Churchill deeply wished to be remembered as a peacemaker….
+Churchill himself said: "I think it a very great honour to receive from the Swedish Academy of Literature this distinction gained among all the other writers of the world."
+But according to his private secretary Anthony Montague Browne, Churchill was disappointed that he had not been awarded the Nobel Peace Prize: “Churchill deeply wished to be remembered as a peacemaker....
 I remember vividly his early and touching joy, which turned to indifference when he learned that it was for Literature and not for Peace.”

-Award Ceremony
+Award ceremony

 Due to health concerns, Churchill did not go to Sweden for the award ceremony.
 Instead, Lady Clementine Churchill, his wife, accompanied by their daughter Mary Soames, travelled to Stockholm to receive the Prize on his behalf in December of the same year.